MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 <!-- ------------------------------ -->
 #### Clearing the auth cache

 The _auth cache_ stores certificate selection and credentials from HTTPS Client Certificate Requests.
 The auth cache is bound to the main browser process lifetime.

-To clear the auth cache, your application must recreate its WebView2 controls from a new main browser process instance.
-To ensure that a new main browser process instance is used when recreating the controls, your application must wait for the `BrowserProcessExited` event before proceeding; otherwise, the main browser process might stay alive when the controls are recreated and preserve the auth cache.
+To clear the auth cache, your application must re-create its WebView2 controls from a new main browser process instance.
+To ensure that a new main browser process instance is used when recreating the controls, your application must wait for the `BrowserProcessExited` event before proceeding; otherwise, the main browser process might stay alive when the controls are recreated, and preserve the auth cache instead of clearing it.

 <!--
 * [Client Certificate Authentication](https://textslashplain.com/2020/05/04/client-certificate-authentication/)